Clubs and societies

 Beta Alpha Psi – Auckland Chapter (BAP)

 Beta Alpha Psi (BAP) is an international honours organisation for accounting, finance and information systems students and professionals.
 BAP recognises academic and professional excellence and complements members’ formal education by providing self-development opportunities and networking among students, faculty and professionals.

-Visit the Beta Alpha Psi - Auckland website.
+Visit the Beta Alpha Psi (BAP) Engage page.

 Commerce 'o Pasifika